bnutzer/c0ffeepot/README.md

 Usage
 =====

-c0ffeepot has three ways of injecting response attributes:
+c0ffeepot has the following ways of injecting response attributes:
+* Request body will be returned as response body
 * Query parameters
 * Path segments
 * Preloaded data